-The Greg Frewin Theatre features a true Las Vegas style show, and just a 5-minute walk from Clifton Hill, the “Imagine Magic Show” runs at 7:30 pm on Independence Day, July 4th.
+The Greg Frewin Theatre features a true Las Vegas style show, and just a 5-minute walk from Clifton Hill, the “Wild Magic Show” runs at 7:30 pm on Independence Day, July 4th.
 Click here for ticket information and pricing.

 We can help you prepare for crossing the border into Niagara Falls, Canada!
 A little preparation will go a long way, helping to simplify the process of entering from the United States.